 Becoming the Subject

 A powerful point of view involves "becoming the subject."
 This means that you shoot the photo from the angle of the subject.
 For example, a shot of surgery shown as though you were looking through the surgeon's eyes (patient and surgeon's hands visible but not the surgeon's face/body).
 These shots allow the viewer to feel like they are experiencing the event first hand.

 Shooting From Eye Level

-Shooting a photo from eye level of the subject is the quickest way to help your viewers connect emotionally with a photo subject.
+Shooting a photo from the eye level of the subject is the quickest way to help your viewers connect emotionally with a photo subject.
 By literally putting them at the photo subjects level, you create an instinctual response.
 When we are at eye level with a subject, we personify that subject—even if it is not human.

 Shooting at eye level also allows you to see more of the subject than shooting downward or upward (or even from the side) would allow.
 This straight-on angle also helps to prevent distortion caused by perspective or angle of view.

-Shooting from Below
+Shooting From Below